Skip to main content

 Deploy NIMBLE_EXTRACT

 Same shape as NIMBLE_SEARCH.
-Takes a comma-separated list of URLs and returns parsed page content as JSON.
+Takes a single URL and returns the parsed page content as a VARIANT.

 LANGUAGE PYTHON